-C. Write sentences using two or three adjectives to describe the following things.
+- C. Write sentences using two or three adjectives to describe the following things.

-It has expensive new computer labs.
+- your school It has expensive new computer labs.

-1. your room
+- 1. your room

 - 2. this book

 - 3. your favorite piece of clothing

 - 4. a place to visit

 - 5. your favorite food

 - 6. the last car you rode in

+- 🔰 Language Review

-Can You Believe They
+- Reading Can You Believe Thev Believed It?

-Believed It?

-🧿 Language Review 🧿 Language Plus
+- Language Plus

-) Writing

-Write about a prank
+- Writing Write about a prank